 Eating Healthily

-Sticking to a diet rich in vegetables, fruit, nuts, and whole grains, together with low fat dairy products, will help you reduce saturated fat intake levels.
-It is also best to limit salt intake, as salt intake has a direct correlation with higher blood pressure.
-However, as with caffeine, which may also raise blood pressure after consumption by around 10 mmHg, sensitivity varies from person to person.
+Keeping to a diet rich in fruit, vegetables, nuts and grains alongside low fat dairy products will lower the amount of saturated fats you intake.
+You should also keep the amount of salt in your diet relatively low, as salt increases blood pressure.
+However, as with caffeine, which may also increase blood pressure after consumption by around 10mmHg, sensitivity varies from person to person.
 Eating foods high in potassium helps reduce the effects of sodium on blood pressure.
 According to the AHA most adults should aim to limit their sodium intake to around 1.5 grams a day (a teaspoon has about 2.5g), while the World Health Organisation (WHO) deems the average actual consumption is closer to 9-12 grams per day.
 Opt for low sodium varieties of any processed food you buy, as processed food is typically high in salt content and accounts for 80% of the dietary salt intake in most countries according to the WHO.
 So remember to analyse food labels to see how your sodium intake might be adding up.

 Keeping Your Weight Under Control